Create an Enterprise Architecture Blueprint - Big Five #1

 Create Visualization

 We now have data, a model, and views.
-These views in the end need to be made visible on a visualization canvas to form a visualization.
-So first we are going to create a visualization canvas.
+In the end, these views need to be made visible on a visualization canvas to form a visualization.
+So, first, we are going to create a visualization canvas.

 To create a Visualization Canvas: